 Dear Colleagues,

-A friend of mine aged 45 and looking for a job came across this question in his first round telephonic interview: "What is your age?"
-He replied 45, the interviewer said, "We are looking to hire someone <30 years of age.
-Our management feels senior people cannot co-exist in harmony with our team where the average age is 30.
-Though you meet our requirements we are sorry, we can't hire you".
+A friend of mine, aged 45 and looking for a job, came across this question in his first-round telephonic interview: "What is your age?"
+He replied 45.
+The interviewer said, "We are looking to hire someone under 30 years of age.
+Our management feels senior people cannot co-exist in harmony with our team, where the average age is 30.
+Though you meet our requirements, we are sorry, we can't hire you."

-My friend, though was skilled and knowledgeable was even willing to settle for a profile much less than his previous achievements.
-I sympathized with him, immediately many questions came on top of my mind.
+My friend, though skilled and knowledgeable, was even willing to settle for a position much less than his previous achievements.
+I sympathized with him, and immediately many questions came to my mind.

 1. Is it wrong to be 45+ and looking for a job?

-2. Is this the current recruitment trend or the HR mindset in our India?
+2. Is this the current recruitment trend or the HR mindset in India?

-3. If a person aged 40+ gets loses his job for say whatever right reasons, is it difficult to get a job in the current market?
+3. If a person aged 40+ loses his job for whatever valid reasons, is it difficult to get a job in the current market?

-4. Do we have a policy to stop aged based discrimination?
+4. Do we have a policy to stop age-based discrimination?

-5. What do recruiters (Less than 35 years of age) feel about a candidate who is aged 45+ and making a job inquiry?
+5. What do recruiters (under 35 years of age) feel about a candidate who is 45+ and inquiring about a job?

-Age goes up and never comes down for all of us.
-Any suggestions please on how to address this problem?
+Age only goes up and never comes down for all of us.
+Any suggestions on how to address this problem?
 I hope this discussion will benefit all job seekers aged 40+.

 Sundar

-A friend of mine aged 45 and looking for a job came across this question in his first round telephonic interview: "What is your age?"
-He replied 45, the interviewer said, "We are looking to hire someone <30 years of age.
-Our management feels senior people cannot co-exist in harmony with our team where the average age is 30.
-Though you meet our requirements we are sorry, we can't hire you".
+A friend of mine, aged 45 and looking for a job, came across this question in his first-round telephonic interview: "What is your age?"
+He replied 45.
+The interviewer said, "We are looking to hire someone under 30 years of age.
+Our management feels senior people cannot co-exist in harmony with our team, where the average age is 30.
+Though you meet our requirements, we are sorry, we can't hire you."

-My friend, though was skilled and knowledgeable was even willing to settle for a profile much less than his previous achievements.
-I sympathized with him, immediately many questions came on top of my mind.
+My friend, though skilled and knowledgeable, was even willing to settle for a position much less than his previous achievements.
+I sympathized with him, and immediately many questions came to my mind.

 1. Is it wrong to be 45+ and looking for a job?

-2. Is this the current recruitment trend or the HR mindset in our India?
+2. Is this the current recruitment trend or the HR mindset in India?

-3. If a person aged 40+ gets loses his job for say whatever right reasons, is it difficult to get a job in the current market?
+3. If a person aged 40+ loses his job for whatever valid reasons, is it difficult to get a job in the current market?

-4. Do we have a policy to stop aged based discrimination?
+4. Do we have a policy to stop age-based discrimination?

-5. What do recruiters (Less than 35 years of age) feel about a candidate who is aged 45+ and making a job inquiry?
+5. What do recruiters (under 35 years of age) feel about a candidate who is 45+ and inquiring about a job?

-Age goes up and never comes down for all of us.
-Any suggestions please on how to address this problem?
+Age only goes up and never comes down for all of us.
+Any suggestions on how to address this problem?
 I hope this discussion will benefit all job seekers aged 40+.

 Sundar